Business group: China backtracking on market opening

 SHANGHAI (AP) — An American business group says China’s push to develop its own technology and other industries has “narrowed the space” for foreign companies to compete in its market.

-In a report released Tuesday, the American Chamber of Commerce in China appealed to Beijing to move faster on market-opening pledges.
+In a report released Tuesday, the American Chamber of Commerce in China urged Beijing to move faster on market-opening pledges.

 The report joins mounting complaints that Beijing is hampering or reducing market access despite its public defense of free trade in response to U.S. President Donald Trump’s call for import restrictions.